 Illinois State's 28 wins in the 2009-10 campaign tied the school record for victories in a single season, matching the 1980-81 team.
 The Redbirds compiled a 28-8 record in 2009-10 and capped off three-straight conference titles.

 Before moving to the Illinois State sideline, Norton spent 14 years as the head coach of the Assumption High School's boys' basketball team in Davenport, Iowa.
 During his tenure with the Knights, Norton compiled a 230-95 record and claimed two Iowa Coach of the Year awards and seven District Coach of the Year honors.
 His long list of accomplishments at Assumption include two Iowa State titles, five Mississippi Athletic Conference Championships and six Iowa State High School Tournament appearances.

 A 1986 graduate of the University of Iowa, Norton played both basketball and baseball for the Hawkeyes.
 In fact, he was a guard on coach Lute Olson's (former legendary Arizona coach) Iowa teams that won a 1979 Big Ten Conference title and advanced to the NCAA Final Four in 1980.
 On the diamond, Norton was a four-year letterwinner and pitcher for head coach Duane Banks.

 Norton also pitched professionally for the Montreal Expos' (now Washington Nationals) organization for three seasons before moving into coaching.

 An Iowa City, Iowa, native, Norton and his wife, Claire, have four children: Tom, Carly, Allie and Nick.
-Tom graduated from Truman State and Carly, from St. Ambrose, both played basketball in college.
-Allie is currently a senior on the Truman State basketball team, while Nick will join the UAB basketball team as a freshman in the fall.
+Tom graduated from Truman State, Carly from St. Ambrose and Allie just completed her senior year at Truman State where all three played college basketball.
+Nick recently finished his freshman year at UAB where he is the starting point guard for the Blazers.